pnetlabrepo/ishare2/README.md

 * Avoid to cancel a download in progress: (IN PROCESS TO FIX IT)

-    If you cancel a download in progress, next time you try to download it you will not be allowed to do it again because ishare2 will recognize that it already exists in the server
+    If you cancel a download in progress, next time you try to download it you will not be allowed to do it because ishare2 will recognize it already exists in the server

-    In this case, you will have to manually remove it in order to restart the download
+    In this case, you will have to manually remove it in order to be able to restart the download

 ## ✨ Links